laurenjmcc/CSC207-Group-Project/README.md

 # Contributions
 This project is currently closed for contribution.
 However, you may still fork the repository and use our program.
+To do this:
-To do this, first make sure you are logged into GitHub.
-Next, on the ProteinVerse repository page, click the "fork" button in the top right corner.
-This will create your own copy of the database.
+- First make sure you are logged into GitHub.
+- Next, on the ProteinVerse repository page, click the "fork" button in the top right corner.
+This will create your own copy of the repository.
-Next, make a local copy of repository.
+- Next, make a local copy of repository.
 The easiest way to do this is to click the "code" button on the top right of the repository, and copy the link.
-Then, create a new project on whatever Java software you are using from a VCS repository.
+- Then, create a new project on whatever Java software you are using, specifically from a VCS repository.
 Input the link, and create the repo.
 Now, you can use or edit our code.
-Please note that any pushes or merges will NOT go to the main ProteinVerse repository.
+(Please note that any pushes or merges will NOT go to the main ProteinVerse repository.
 They are only to go to your local repository.
-No new contributors will be added to this project.
+No new contributors will be added to this project.)
-Enjoy!
+- Enjoy!